Woman secretly led deputies to her alleged kidnapper, sheriff says - NewsBreak

 The woman quickly dialed 911 before stashing her phone in her purse, according to the Marion County Sheriff’s Office.
 As she drove, she called out street names she was passing.

-The suspect, 40-year-old Danniel Anderson, was arrested and charged with first-degree kidnapping and harassment.
+The suspect, 40-year-old Daniel Anderson, was arrested and charged with first-degree kidnapping and harassment.

 The sheriff’s office said the woman was found uninjured.
 They commended the woman’s quick thinking – as well as the dispatcher’s work – that led deputies to her.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.